-Implanting artificial lenses in the eyes is a fairly new technique that is very occasionally used if laser surgery is ineffective or not possible (such as people with very severe short-sightedness).
+Implanting artificial lenses in the eyes is a fairly new technique that's used very occasionally if laser surgery is ineffective or not possible (for example, people with very severe short-sightedness).

-Wearing a lens that is made to your prescription will ensure that light is focused onto the back of your eye (retina) correctly, so that distant objects don't appear as blurry.
+Wearing a lens made to your prescription will ensure light is focused onto the back of your eye (retina) correctly so distant objects don't appear as blurry.

 The thickness and weight of the lenses you need will depend on how short-sighted you are.

-Your eyesight often changes as you get older, which means you may eventually need to use two pairs of glasses – one pair for close vision activities such as reading and the other pair for distance vision activities such as watching television.
+Your eyesight often changes as you get older, which means you may eventually need to use 2 pairs of glasses: 1 pair for close vision activities such as reading, and the other pair for distance vision activities, such as watching television.